marmelab/react-admin/docs/CheckboxGroupInput.md

 ![CheckboxGroupInput](./img/checkbox-group-input.png)

-This input allows editing values that are arrays of scalar value, e.g. `[123, 456]`.
+This input allows editing values that are arrays of scalar values, e.g. `[123, 456]`.

 **Tip**: React-admin includes other components allowing the edition of such values: